cscart/docs/en/user_guide/manage_products/products/add_product.rst

 #.
 Click the name of the product you'd like to clone.

 #.
 The product editing page will open.
-Click the gear button in the top right corner and choose **Clone**.
+Click the gear button in the upper right part of the page and choose **Clone**.

    .. image:: img/catalog_35.png
        :align: center